faranalytics/streams-logger/README.md

 _Streams_ provides a few examples of [handlers](https://github.com/faranalytics/streams-logger/tree/main/src/handlers), which you can use for modeling your data transformation `Node`.

-### How to Consume a Readable, Writable, Duplex, or Transform Node.js Stream
+### How to consume a Readable, Writable, Duplex, or Transform Node.js stream

 You can incorporate any Readable, Writable, Duplex, or Transform stream into your logging graph, provided that it meets the contextual type requirements, by passing the stream to the `Node` constructor.
 In this hypothetical example a type-safe `Node` is constructed from a `net.Socket`.
 The type variables are specified as `<Buffer, Buffer>`; the writable side of the stream consumes a `Buffer` and the readable side of the stream produces a `Buffer`.